MadlyFX/Ansuz/README.md

-# ansuz
+# Ansuz

-ansuz is a cross-platform UI framework written in Odin.
+Aansuz is a cross-platform UI framework written in Odin.

 It offers an immediate-mode authoring style with a retained internal state manager, so you can write straightforward per-frame UI code while the framework tracks widget state, interaction, and transitions across frames.

 ![Demo image](demo.png)

+## AI Disclosure
+While not vibe coded, the development of Ansuz did rely heavily on AI for it's development.
+That said, I did read all of the generated code as it was created and verified it to the best of my ability.

+## Status
+Ansuz is still in development, the syntax especially is still quite inconsistant.
+PRs welcome.

 ## Highlights